-- Our son loves ‘accidents’ such as spilled water so the therapist used a highly motivating activity of a simple green bin with water in it, knowing our son would be motivated to spill the water.
+- Our son loves ‘accidents’ such as spilled water so the therapist used a highly motivating activity of a simple bin with water in it, knowing our son would be motivated to spill the water.

 1st: Follow the Child’s Lead

 OBSERVE AND JOIN: To start your session you will first want to be the observer.
 Note what your child is doing and simply join your child in what they want to do.

 Do not ask your child questions.
 Do not direct your child’s play or suggest to them what to do.
 Do not physically move or help your child do something.
 Just observe and follow their lead to join them in their play.